What does a Business Intelligence Analyst do?

 How to become a Business Intelligence Analyst?

-- Develop technical skills: Learn essential tools and technologies such as SQL, Python, R, and data visualization software like Tableau or Power BI.
+- Build Technical Skills: Learn essential software and tools.
+Proficiency in SQL, Excel, and data visualization tools like Tableau or Power BI is crucial.

-- Network and seek job opportunities: Connect with industry professionals through networking events, online forums, and job boards to find openings.
+- Network and Join Professional Groups: Connect with other professionals through industry events, online forums, and professional organizations.
+Networking can open doors to job opportunities.

 How long does it take to become a Business Intelligence Analyst?